WHAT CHURCH LEADERS SHOULD KNOW

 - Pray to GOD asking for wisdom on this issue.

-- First explain that all people will not agree on this issue and discuss past issues (such as civil rights and interracial marriage and especially Jews accepting Jesus) that caused divisions in the church and how time healed the problem.
+- First explain that all people will not agree on this issue and discuss the church's stance on past issues (such as civil rights, women preachers, interracial marriage, and especially Jews accepting Jesus) that caused divisions in the church and how time healed the problem.

 - Second ask that everyone respect other people’s beliefs and opinions.